Tom Cotter (environmentalist)

 Tom Cotter (born June 29, 1972) is an American conservationist, entrepreneur, renewable energy advocate, and ordained evangelical minister living in Clovis, California.

 Biography

 Early life and inspiration

 Tom Cotter grew up in Napa Valley, California, United States.
 A significant influence of his work was the Boy Scouts of America.
 In 1988, Cotter was awarded the title of Eagle Scout.

 Professional career

 In 1997, he was ordained clergy at First Christian Church in Napa, California.
 He served as a pastor at Clovis Christian Church in Clovis, California, from 1996 to 2006.

 From 2006 to 2015, Cotter worked in sales leadership in the U.S. Photovoltaic Industry, starting at ReGrid Power, which was later acquired by Real Goods Solar.
 He also worked at Sunrun.

 From 2015 to 2017, he worked as Regional Sales Manager at Renew Financial for the California counties of Fresno, Madera, Tulare, and Kings.

-Cotter has taught as an adjunct professor of Theological Ethics and the Environment at Fresno Pacific University.
+Cotter has worked as an adjunct professor of Theological Ethics and the Environment at Fresno Pacific University.